 - Floodplain Use Permit for any work being done on a structure or property in the floodplain.
-The permit fees are shown in the table on page 23. - Building plans showing foundation design, flood elevation, floor elevations, HVAC elevations, size and locations of vents, floodproofing design and other relevant information. - Emergency Response and Preparedness Plan (p.
-19). - No-Rise certification if working in the floodway. - Floodplain Modeling Report if doing a floodway modification (p.
+The permit fee is \$25 or \$325 if modeling is required. - Building plans showing foundation design, flood elevation, floor elevations, HVAC elevations, size and locations of vents, floodproofing design and other relevant information. - Floodplain Modeling Report if doing a floodway modification (p.
 5).
-(See separate modeling guidelines handout.) - Other plans or reports to document information such as grading, fill, channel stability and floodplain boundaries.
+(See separate modeling guidelines handout.)
+No-Rise certification may be required. - Other plans or reports to document information such as grading, fill, channel stability and floodplain boundaries.